kaiintech/kaiintech/README.md

 ## 💻 About Me
 ⚡ I enjoy turning ideas into functional, user-friendly projects.
 🎯 Currently focused on Python, JavaScript, and building cross-platform apps.
-🌱 Always learning, always improving. ocused on mastering Python, JavaScript, and app development.
+Focused on mastering Python, JavaScript, and app development.

 ---